IngeniumSE/GuestLineSDK/README.md

 ## Example

-The following example demonstrates how to use the HyperGuest SDK to get the latest meeting and sessions.
+The following example demonstrates how to use the GuestLine SDK to get the latest meeting and sessions.

 ```csharp
 // Gets all properties